Michelangelo’s Shoes

 The first time I saw the shoes.
 With my old digital camera.

-A group of researchers studied his shoes, did you know that?
+Did you know, agroup of researchers studied his shoes?
 After their tests, they found that the man who owned the shoes was roughly 5’2 and “being of “middle height, wide across the shoulders, but the rest of his body in good proportion”—in other words, fairly average.”

 We wound our way through streets that were void of tourists, but a few locals passed us every now and again.